The Fed raises interest rates again despite the stress hitting the banking system

 Fed policymakers voted unanimously to raise their benchmark interest rate by a quarter percentage point to just under 5%, which will make it more expensive for people seeking car loans or carrying a balance on their credit cards.

-Members of the Fed's rate-setting committee said additional rate hikes may be necessary to restore price stability.
+Members of the Fed's rate-setting committee believe slighly higher rates may be necessary to restore price stability.
 On average, policymakers anticipate rates climbing by another quarter-percentage point by the end of this year, according to new projections that were also released on Wednesday.

 "The Committee anticipates that some additional policy firming may be appropriate," the Fed said in a statement.